-- Agricultural Road Crossing 4 Fish Passage Project: This proposed project will remove a priority fish passage barrier while maintaining private land access. - Little Egbert Tract Multi-Benefit Project: This proposed project aims to reduce flood risk, improve agricultural sustainability, and restore habitat in the Little Egbert Tract. - Lookout Slough Tidal Habitat Restoration & Flood Improvement Project: This proposed project would create tidal habitat for delta smelt and other salmonids by building a setback levee that will provide flood protection and improve climate resiliency in the region.
-Although this project is not being implemented under the CVFPP, it is located within the footprint of the Lower Sacramento River CPA and is expected to contribute towards the measurable objectives. - Lower Elkhorn Basin Levee Setback Project: This project that is under construction is setting back levees and modifying SPFC facilities, thus widening the Yolo and Sacramento Bypasses, and will restore floodplain and riparian habitat. - Yolo Bypass Salmonid Habitat Restoration & Fish Passage Project: This is a non-CVFPP project that would improve fish passage and increase floodplain rearing habitat in the Yolo Bypass and lower Sacramento River Basin.
-Funding for this project is provided by the Central Valley Project and State Water Project as a mitigation requirement stipulated by the 2009 Biological Opinion for impacts related to the operation of their facilities.
+- Agricultural Road Crossing 4 Fish Passage Project: This proposed project will remediate a priority fish passage barrier while maintaining private land access. - Little Egbert Tract Multi-Benefit Project: This proposed project aims to reduce flood risk, improve agricultural sustainability, and restore habitat in the Little Egbert Tract. - Lookout Slough Tidal Habitat Restoration & Flood Improvement Project: This project is under construction; it will create tidal habitat for delta smelt (Hypomesus transpacificus) and other salmonids by building a setback levee that will provide flood protection and improve climate resiliency in the region (U.S. Fish and Wildlife Service 2019).
+Although this project is not being implemented under the CVFPP, it is located within the footprint of the Lower Sacramento River CPA and may contribute toward the measurable objectives if surplus value can be quantified. - Lower Elkhorn Basin Levee Setback Project: This project is under construction; it will set back levees and modify SPFC facilities, widening the Yolo and Sacramento Bypasses, and will restore floodplain and riparian habitat. - Yolo Bypass Salmonid Habitat Restoration & Fish Passage Project: This is a non-CVFPP project that would improve fish passage and increase floodplain rearing habitat in the Yolo Bypass and lower Sacramento River Basin.
+Funding for this project is provided by the Central Valley Project and SWP as a mitigation requirement stipulated by the 2019 Biological Opinion (National Marine Fisheries Service 2019) for impacts related to the operation of their facilities.
 Because this project will likely be counted as mitigation, it may not count toward meeting Conservation Strategy measurable objectives.